Warren Farrell: Feminist years

 In the men's beauty contest, men were invited to experience a woman's perspective, because "for women, life...is a beauty contest in which, willing or not, every women takes part, every day of her life".
 The male volunteers stripped, posed in swimming suits and were cat-called and criticized.
 In the "role-reversal date" simulations, women judged "boys" as sex objects based on their appearance while the men viewed women as "success objects" in terms of their earning potential.
 In another activity, women were placed into rows based on their salaries, with the lowest earners branded as 'losers'.
 Farrell's advocacy of men's liberation led Carol Kleiman of the Chicago Tribune to call him 'the Gloria Steinem of the men's movement".
-However, Farrell became disenchanted with the feminist movement due to its stance on custody policy stances.
+However, Farrell became disenchanted with the feminist movement due to its stance on custody policy.
 NOW supported giving child custody to the primary caregiver, which was usually the mother.
 In a 1997 interview, Farrell stated: "Everything went well until the mid-seventies when NOW came out against the presumption of joint custody.
 I couldn't believe the people I thought were pioneers in equality were saying that women should have the first option to have children or not to have children — that children should not have equal rights to their dad."
 Farrell started to believe that feminists were more interested in power for women than in equality between the sexes.

 Farrell moved to California in 1978, and taught courses in sex roles and male sexuality at the California School of Professional Psychology from 1978 to 1979, and San Diego State University from 1979 to 1980.
 In addition, he continued giving role-reversal workshops and other lectures in the US and Canada.